TissueMAPS/TissueMAPS/docs/installation.rst

 `TissueMAPS` uses a client-server model:

 * **Client** code runs on local machines and interacts with the server over `HTTP <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_ protocol.
-No local installation is required for the user interface, since the `Javascript` code is served to users through the browser.
-Other client implementations (active programming and command line interfaces) need to be installed locally, but they have very few dependencies and are easy to setup on various platforms (Linux, MacOSX, Windows).
+No local installation is required for the user interface, since the `Javascript` code is served to users via the browser.
+Other client implementations (active programming and command line interfaces) need to be installed locally.
+They have very few dependencies and are easy to install on various platforms (Linux, MacOSX, Windows).

-* **Server** code typically runs on a remote machine (or multiple machines).
-It has more dependencies, is more complicated to setup and designed for `UNIX <http://www.unix.org/what_is_unix.html>`_ plaforms.
-To facilitate setup, `TissueMAPS` provides `Ansible playbooks <http://docs.ansible.com/ansible/playbooks.html>`_ for automated configuration management and deployment on `Ubuntu 14.04 <http://releases.ubuntu.com/14.04/>`_.
+* **Server** code can also run on a local machine, but is typically deployed on a remote machine (or multiple machines).
+It has many dependencies, is more complicated to setup and is designed for `UNIX <http://www.unix.org/what_is_unix.html>`_ plaforms (we have never tested it, but the server probably won't run on Windows).
+This section provides instructions for manual setup on MacOSX and Linux Ubuntu. `TissuMAPS` further provides automated configuration management and deployment routines for `Ubuntu 14.04 <http://releases.ubuntu.com/14.04/>`_ in form of `Ansible playbooks <http://docs.ansible.com/ansible/playbooks.html>`_.
+For more information, please refer to the :doc:`cloud setup and deployment <setup_and_deployment>`

 .. _clients:

 Clients
 =======

-Setting up `TissueMAPS` clients is straight forward.
 Users can interact with the program via a standard web browser (tested with `Chrome <https://www.google.com/chrome/>`_, `Firefox <https://www.mozilla.org/en-US/firefox/new/>`_ and `Safari <http://www.apple.com/safari/>`_) without the need to install any additional software locally.

 Other client implementations are available in various languages through the `TmClient <https://github.com/TissueMAPS/TmClient>`_ repository.

 .. _python-client: